wwwhtml/changing-computername-computerhosname-localhostname/README.md

 # changing-computername-computerhosname-localhostname
-This script is to change the computer hostname in MacOS
+This script is to change the HostName, ComputerName, and LocalHostName in MacOS.